contao/docs/docs/manual/layout/templates/twig/twig-template-manage.en.md

 You want to provide multiple variants of the text element.
 To do this, create a folder called `text` inside `/templates/content_element`.
 Inside the new folder `/templates/content_element/text` you can now create one or more variants of the text element template, e.g.
 `tip.html.twig` and `highlight.html.twig`.
-In the back end there are now next to the core template `text.html.twig` also your two variant templates to choose from.
+The back end now also offers your two variant templates for selection, next to the core template.
 {{% /example %}}